+If our relationships with any third parties conducting our trials are terminated, we may be unable to enter into arrangements with alternative third parties on commercially reasonable terms, or at all.
 Switching or adding third parties to conduct our clinical trials involves substantial cost and requires extensive management time and focus.
 In addition, there is a natural transition period when a new third party commences work.
 As a result, delays occur, which can materially impact our ability to meet our desired clinical development timelines.
-Though we carefully manage our relationships with third parties conducting our clinical trials, we cannot assure you that we will not encounter similar challenges or delays in the future or that these delays or challenges will not have a material adverse impact on our business, financial condition and prospects.
+Though we carefully manage our relationships with third parties conducting our clinical trials, we cannot assure you that we will not encounter similar challenges or delays in the future or that these delays or challenges will not have a material and adverse effect on our business, financial condition and results of operations.